eclipse/imagen/docs/guide/j2d-concepts/index.md

     for photometric interpretation of its image data be present.

--   The JAI operator objects are considerably more sophisticated than in the Java 2D API.
+-   The operator objects are considerably more sophisticated than in the Java 2D API.
 The `OpImage`, the fundamental operator object, provides considerable support for extensibility to new operators beyone that in the Java 2D API.
 JAI has a registry